woojiahao/tp/docs/DeveloperGuide.md

 **Use Case: UC04 - Editing a Transaction**

 **MSS:**
-1. User enters the command to edit an existing transaction's fields in the correct format.
+1. User enters the command to edit an existing transaction's fields.
 2. User submits the request.
 3. UniCa$h makes the edits specified in the command and displays all the fields of that transaction.